UML Core Elements

 Instance is some system entity, concrete manifestation (implementation) of an abstraction.
 Abstraction could be represented by one or more classifiers or no classifiers at all.
 We typically use/have instances of:

 When instance manifests some classifier, it is called instance of that classifier, e.g. instance of the Customer class, Server node instance, instance of the Buy Ticket use case.
 In some cases, instances of classifiers have specific names.
-For example, object is an instance of a class or interface, link is instance of an association.
+For example, object is an instance of a class, while link is an instance of an association.

 Instance usually takes up some space or memory slots in the real or software world, and it could be in some state as a result of applied operation(s).